elpassion/mainframer-intellij-plugin/README.md

 #### Inject mainframer before run task

 With this action plugin will modify all your created run configurations.
-For each configuration it will remove default *before launch* task and inject **MainframerBefore** task:
+For each configuration it will remove default *before launch* task and inject **Mainframer Make** task:

 ![](readme/injecting.png)